Bayesian quantum thermometry based on thermodynamic length: Applications

 \subsection{Non-interacting spin-$1/2$ particles}

 We now consider $N$ non-interacting spin-$1/2$ particles, or qubits, with identical energy gaps $\varepsilon$.
 The spin-$1/2$ particles are in a thermal Gibbs state, and as above we take the $\theta$ parameterization to be the temperature.
-We are going to compare and contrast two scenarios: (i)~the spin-$1/2$ particles are employed as equilibrium thermometers of an underlying heat reservoir, e.g.,~the particles could model impurities within an ultracold gas, mapping motional information of gas atoms onto the quantum-spin state~\cite{Bouton_2020,Olf_2015_BEC}, and (ii)~the spin-$1/2$ particles themselves constitute the sample-system of interest, e.g.,~we are interested in thermometry of the spin degrees of freedom of the ultracold atoms themselves~\cite{Hartke_2020,Weld_2009_SpinGradient}.
+We are going to compare and contrast two scenarios: (A)~the spin-$1/2$ particles themselves constitute the sample-system of interest, e.g.,~we are interested in thermometry of the spin degrees of freedom of the ultracold atoms themselves~\cite{Hartke_2020,Weld_2009_SpinGradient}, and (B)~the spin-$1/2$ particles are employed as equilibrium thermometers of an underlying heat reservoir, e.g.,~the particles could model impurities within an ultracold gas, mapping motional information of gas atoms onto the quantum-spin state~\cite{Bouton_2020,Olf_2015_BEC}.